FriskyElectrocat/FESSolarCalculator/README.md

 * property readonly: NSDate astronomicalDusk
 * setting new date or location invalidates the current calculations

+## Precision

+The precision is likely around three minutes, mostly due to approximation.
+Also, this calculation does not take into account the effect of air temperature, altitude, etc. Together, these may affect the time by 5 minutes or more.
+This is likely not what you need if you are in need of a very precise solar calculation.

 ## Automatic Reference Counting (ARC)

 The source code in this repository uses Automatic Reference Counting.
 No plans exist to support non-ARC code at this time.